Design Temperature Limits for Residential New Construction

 - Not use the cooling sizing limit for a Condition B Climate because the HDD/CDD Ratio is 0.3, which is < 2.0.

-Only two exceptions apply:
+If using Track B, two exceptions apply:

 - Jurisdiction-Specified Temperatures: If a jurisdiction-specified design temperature is used that exceeds the limit defined in the ENERGY STAR Certified Homes Design Limit Temperature Reference Guide, designers must submit a Design Temperature Exception Request (PDF, 118KB).

-To obtain the most accurate load calculations, EPA recommends that designers always use the ACCA Manual J, 8th edition, 1% cooling season design temperature and 99% heating season design temperature for the weather station that’s geographically closest to the home to be certified.
+To obtain the most accurate load calculations, the EPA recommends that designers always use the ACCA Manual J, 8th edition, 1% cooling season design temperature and 99% heating season design temperature for the weather station that’s geographically closest to the home to be certified.

 Editions

-- ENERGY STAR Certified Homes Design Temperature Limit Reference Guide (2015 Edition) (PDF, 7MB) – This document contains design temperature limits which are permitted to be used with any National HVAC Design Report generated before October 1, 2020.
+- ENERGY STAR Certified Homes Design Temperature Limit Reference Guide (2015 Edition) (PDF, 7MB) – This document contains design temperature limits that are permitted to be used with any National HVAC Design Report generated before October 1, 2020.